Chail Military School

-It is one of the only five RMS (Rashtriya Military Schools which were formerly called Royal Indian Military Schools) of its kind in India; the other four being Ajmer Military School founded in 1930, Belgaum Military School in 1945, Bangalore Military School in 1946 and Dholpur Military School in 1962.
-RIMC (established in 1922), RIMs and various Sainik Schools contribute 25% to 30% to various training academies of the Armed Forces.
-1 RIMC and 5 RMS were established by the government after the World War I to Indianise the British Colonial Military in India by providing western style education with the aim to prepare the potential pool of future military officers.
+It is one of only five RMS (Rashtriya Military Schools, formerly called Royal Indian Military Schools) and the oldest of its kind in Asia; the other four being Ajmer Military School founded in 1930, Belgaum Military School in 1945, Bangalore Military School in 1946 and Dholpur Military School in 1962.
+RIMC (established in 1922), Military Schools and various Sainik Schools contribute 25% to 30% to various training academies of the armed forces.
+1 RIMC and 5 RMS were established by the government after World War I to Indianise the British Colonial Military in India by providing western style education with the aim to prepare the potential pool of future military officers.

-The school is located amidst pine and deodar forests in the heart of the 110 km2 Chail Sanctuary at an altitude of 2144 meters.
-The world's highest cricket ground is located in Chail and is used as a training and playground for cadets.
+The school is located amidst pine and deodar forests in the heart of the 110 km2 Chail Sanctuary at an altitude of 2,144 meters.
+A cricket ground, said to be the world's highest is located in Chail and is used as a training and playground for cadets.

 History

-Chail Military School is the oldest military school in India.
+Chail Military School is the oldest military school in Asia.
 Similar schools were established at Ajmer in 1930, Belgaum in 1945, Bangalore in 1946, and Dholpur in 1962.
-After renaming, these 5 military schools are now collectively known as the "Rashtriya Military Schools" (RMS) and the cadets from these institutions call themselves Georgians.
+After renaming, these 5 military schools are now collectively known as the "Rashtriya Military Schools" (RMS) and the cadets from these institutions call themselves Georgians, after King George V who founded the school.